Coroner: Idaho students were stabbed to death in their beds

 “It has to be somebody pretty angry in order to stab four people to death,” Mabbutt told NewsNation.
 The victims were stabbed in the chest and upper body, the coroner said.

-Mabbutt’s comments expanded on the autopsy reports released Thursday, which concluded the four students were murdered by being stabbed to death.
+Comments from Mabbutt and the police expanded on autopsy reports released Thursday, which concluded the four students were murdered by being stabbed to death.

 The killings have shaken Moscow, an Idaho Panhandle town of 25,000 residents that last saw a homicide about five years ago.
 The leafy college town is about 80 miles (130 kilometers) south of Spokane, Washington.